juani2/profile-card-component-challenge--solution/README.md

 ### Useful resources

--   [Example resource 1](https://developer.mozilla.org/) - This helped me understand and try fundamental HTML semantics and CSS concepts to pull this whole challenge off.
+-   [Mozilla Developer Network](https://developer.mozilla.org/) - This helped me understand and try fundamental HTML semantics and CSS concepts to pull this whole challenge off.
 -   [Type-Scale](https://type-scale.com/) - I used this tool to help me decide proportional font sizes on this challenge.
 - [CSS Generator](https://cssgenerator.org/box-shadow-css-generator.html) - I used this tool for the card shadow.
 Very handy.